flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 The idea is that the *majority* of the application (_especially_ the complex business logic - the "core") is written in a functional style while the edges / interface to the outside world (the "ports") are written in an object-oriented or imperative style - keeping us in functional land as much as possible.

-I've also previously [blogged](2019/10/17/writing-testable-software/) about a similar idea which I coined the "execution plan pattern":

-> Essentially, the idea is to split figuring out "what needs to be done" from actually doing it.
-This pattern works particularly well when the “figuring-out” bit is complex / full of business logic.
+I've also previously [blogged](2019/10/17/writing-testable-software/) about a similar idea which I call the "execution plan pattern" - the idea is to split figuring out "what needs to be done" from actually doing it - the code to _generate_ the "plan" (from data) is functionally pure (and possibly complex), but the _execution_ of the plan is impure (but simple).

-One trade-off is that you often end up fetching more data than you need - fetching data is a side-effect, and so we want to do it all at once (at the "top") to avoid the possibility of having to make a subsequent fetch later on.

-The are of course other, more formal ways for isolating side-effects in FP (such as the "Effect" monad).
-But the principal is more important than the specifics of how to achieve it.

-It should now be clear that adopting FP is not a case of "all or nothing".
-You'll often find that certain parts of a program will lend themselves more to FP than others.
-Be practical about it rather than dogmatic, but make sure it's clear which parts are written in a functional style and which are not (to help with maintainence).
+At any rate, I'd suggest structuring your code so that the bit that actually performs the I/O or side-effects has very low [cyclomatic complexity](https://www.geeksforgeeks.org/cyclomatic-complexity/) - in other words, avoid branching (`if`/`else`) and looping in that code.

+For some other ideas, see [the Effect monad (Eff & Aff) in the language-ext library](https://github.com/louthy/language-ext/wiki/How-to-deal-with-side-effects#aff-and-eff-monad).

-#### Idempotency
+### Idempotency

 TODO

-#### Leaning on the type system
+### Leaning on the type system

 talk about the order example e.g. ShippedOrder, ConfirmedOrder c.f. boolean props